x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/exchange-auditing-reports/search-role-group-changes.md

 > [!NOTE]
 > The report that the **New-AdminAuditLogSearch** cmdlet generates can be a maximum of 10 MB in size.
 If the search you perform returns a report larger than 10 MB, change the search criteria you specified.
 For example, reduce the size of the date range and run multiple reports, each with a portion of the original date range.

-For more information about the format of the XML file, see [Administrator Audit Log Structure](https://technet.microsoft.com/library/87e259c9-c884-4d53-bd78-d13f2300d73e.aspx).
+For more information about the format of the XML file, see [Administrator audit log structure](https://docs.microsoft.com/Exchange/policy-and-compliance/admin-audit-logging/log-structure).

 For detailed syntax and parameter information, see [New-AdminAuditLogSearch](https://docs.microsoft.com/powershell/module/exchange/policy-and-compliance-audit/new-adminauditlogsearch).